Corruption in Spain: Rumasa and Nueva Rumasa

 Rumasa (Ruiz Mateos SA) was founded in 1961 by the family of José María Ruiz Mateos.
 It originally exported wine to England.
 In 1983 it had become very large (allegedly because it was linked to Opus Dei) and so debt-ridden that it was nationalized by the socialist PSOE government of Felipe González "in the public interest".

 At the time it consisted of more than 700 companies, with a staff that reached 60,000 people, with an annual turnover of about 350,000 million pesetas (more than 2,000 million euros).
-Eventually parts of the empire were re-privatized.
+Eventually, parts of the empire were re-privatized.

-The group, was originally rooted primarily in the wine sector, and diversified into banking.
-Its gradual but massive growth occurred through the acquisition of companies with financial problems so that it became a group of companies that (supposedly) supported each other.
+The group was originally rooted primarily in the wine sector, and diversified into banking.
+Its gradual but massive growth occurred through the acquisition of companies with financial problems so it became a group of companies that (supposedly) supported each other.
 RUMASA was present in the following sectors: